YuanchenBei/GraphTransformer-DGraphFin/README.md

 ```

 ## DGraph-Fin Dateset
-The dataset [DGraph-Fin](https://dgraph.xinye.com/dataset) should be download and placed in place it under the folder `./dataset/DGraph/raw`.
+The dataset [DGraph-Fin](https://dgraph.xinye.com/dataset) should be download and placed under the folder `./dataset/DGraph/raw`.

 ## Run Command
 ```{bash}